TRAINING FOR AN ULTRA MARATHON

 "I want to thank you for the great training plan!
 I followed your 50-mile plan for my first ultra in April.

 Ultra Ladies Training Plans are generic mileage plans that have been used by hundreds of runners for the past 20-years.
-Each plan is designed with the "newbie" in mind and reflects the bare minimum training needed to complete your first race at each distance.
-The 50K training leads up to the 50-Mile training which leads up to the 100-Mile training so in a perfect world you will have completed a recent 50-Miler followed by a 4-6 week recovery period before starting the 100-Mile training.
+If you are a "couch potato" runner, you might want to start with the Base Building Plan before advancing to the Marathon Training Plan or the 50K Training Plan.
+The 50K training leads up to the 50-Mile training, which leads up to the 100-Mile training, so in a perfect world, you will have completed a recent 50-Miler followed by a 4-6 week recovery period before starting the 100-Mile training.
 Running some shorter ultra distance races are valuable for teaching you the "mental" things you will need to know to get through your first 100-Miler.

 "I followed your 100 mile training plan to prepare for my first 12 hour ultra.
 It worked great!
 I finished first overall female and set the course record with 68 miles." - Loretta Tobolske-Horn